ibm-cloud-docs/vpc/file_storage_vpc_about.md

 As a customer with special access to preview the regional file share profile, you can create file shares with the `rfs` profile with regional availability in Dallas, Chennai - Airtel, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Toronto, Tokyo, and Washington, DC.

-You create a file share within the region and create the mount target for the share in the VPC.
+You create a file share within a region.
 File shares are identified by name and associated with a resource group in your {{site.data.keyword.cloud_notm}} customer account.
 You can control how the file share is accessed by using security groups.
 The regional file can be accessed from all three zones of the region when the compute clients are in the correct security group.
-For more information, see [regional mount targets](#fs-regional-mount)
+You can mount the file share on your compute host by using a regional network endpoint, known as a mount target for the share.
+For more information, see [regional mount targets](#fs-regional-mount).

 Data is regionally available, setting up replication between different zones is unnecessary.